Last Updated on October 7, 2023

 9 A city of coffee lovers

 A pleasant surprise, and one of the Hong Kong facts that nobody’s ever talking about!
 Having heard from travelers that it is hard to find good coffee in China, known as a tea nation, I wasn’t expecting much on the coffee front in Hong Kong.. only to find more specialty coffee shops, coffee roasters and coffeehouses than I could possibly try during my stay.
-I was ecstatic about the amount of excellent coffee shops in Hong Kong and will share all my favorite places for a caffeine fix in my next post.
+I was delighted with the amount of excellent coffee shops in Hong Kong!.

 10 Hong Kong is expensive